-If you’re a new driver in Chicago, you’ll need to take a little time getting used to certain things.
+If you’re a new driver in Chicago, you’ll need to take a little time to get used to certain things.
 For example, there’s the constant traffic around O’Hare International Airport, crazy weather coming off the Great Lakes, and yes, some fairly expensive rates for cheap car insurance.
 Like most major cities, Chicago is home to some of the highest insurance rates in the entire state of Illinois.
 Shopping around for the best policy is a must if you live in the Windy City.
 Here’s your guide to cheap car insurance in Chicago, Illinois.

 Thankfully, Illinois drivers pay much less than most Americans for car insurance on average.